History of labour law: Working conditions

-The 1874 Act also included the first comprehensive code of regulation to govern legal safeguards for health, life and limb.
+The Coal Mines Regulation Act 1872 also included the first comprehensive code of regulation to govern legal safeguards for health, life and limb.
 For instance, in the coal mining industry, the provision of safety lamps was made compulsory, use of explosives was regulated, and the shaft roof was required to be properly secured at all times.
-Any willful neglect of these safety provisions became strictly punishable.
+Any wilful neglect of these safety provisions became strictly punishable.
 But the most important new step lay in the sections relating to daily control and supervision of every mine by a manager holding a certificate of competency from the government, granted after passing an examination.
 Increased levels of inspection were also provided for.

 The remit of the law steadily expanded to incorporate more industries, as reformers moved from one pressing issue to another.
-Other trades that came under legislative scrutiny included Bleaching and dyeing works, lace factories, and textile finishing, bakehouses, earthenware-making, match-making, cartridge making and paper-staining.
+Other trades that came under legislative scrutiny included bleaching and dyeing works, lace factories, and textile finishing, bakehouses, earthenware-making, match-making, cartridge making and paper-staining.
 As the result of inquiries by expert medical and sanitary commissioners, ventilation was required to remove dangerous gases, dust, and other impurities generated in all factories.

 By the end of the century, a comprehensive set of regulations had been put in place in England.
 Although the law would undergo further refinement over the following century, its basic contours were already discernible.
 As other countries industrialised in the late 19th century, they too adopted a similar legal system to prevent and mitigate large scale abuse in the industry.